ijpatricio/minglejs-demo/README.md

 - You might be thinking you're thinking we should use vanilla JS/jQuery plugins, implementing in Alpine.
   - But I ask: why is that?
 Some JS frameworks elevate a lot the DX and tooling.
 - Having a Livewire component as a container, in our Vue/React component we get to call PHP functions simply by calling `$wire.method()`.
 We don't have to write an Ajax request, a route, a controller, etc.

+# How?

+//

+# In the works

+- SPA: Check wire:navigate and `@persist`.
+You can use them to persist state between pages.
+- Nested components.
+- JS add later in the DOM.